DarkLighting0002/iptv-italy/README.md

 ```
 sudo ./proxy2.py
 ```
-Be aware of the fact that these scripts need the [`channels.json`](https://github.com/jurijnota/iptv-italy/blob/main/channels.json) file in the directory where they are placed (and not where they are executed!) to work properly.
+> Be aware of the fact that these scripts need the [`channels.json`](https://github.com/jurijnota/iptv-italy/blob/main/channels.json) file in the directory where they are placed (and not where they are executed) to work properly.

 ## Requirements
 No specific requirements are needed to use this M3U playlist, however the following Python modules are mandatory to execute the proxy.